deorth-kku/updater-rpc/README.md

 * "include_file_type": Only decompress files with specific suffix.
 Needs to be a list.
 Default is a empty list [].
 * "exclude_file_type": Don't decompress files with specific suffix.
 Needs to be a list.
 Default is a empty list [].
 * "exclude_file_type_when_update": Don't decompress files with specific suffix when updating.
 Needs to be a list.
 Default is a empty list [].
 * "single_dir": If download file contain only one directory and this is set to true, move files from the directory to upper level directory (which is the program directory).
+If you want only one directory form the compressed file, set this to the directory name.
 Default is true.
 * "keep_download_file": Keep compress file after decompression.
 If it set to false, compress file will be deleted.
 Default is true.
 #### "version": Version contorl options
 * "use_exe_version": Use win32 PE(Portable Executable) version info instead of version file.
 Won't work on projects unless its exe contain win32 PE version info.
 I made this for DS4windows.
 Default is false.